helloItIsThomas/helloitsthomas-24-03/src/projects/budMusic/index.md

         data:
           headline: "Reverb Designer"
           cols:
-            - src: "Reverb was a central theme of this identity."
+            - src: "Reverb was a central theme of this identity.
+This app visualizes reverb as typography, pulling in the names of artists working with Bud Music."
-            - src: "This app visualizes reverb as typography, pulling in the names of artists working with Bud Music."
+            - src: "After Effects is a powerful tool, but can be far too complicated for simple use cases.
+Custom motion software like this democratizes motion design, empowering everyone to generate motion assets that are always on brand."
   - name: "waveOtron"
     components:
       - type: appImage